She's Got You

 "She's Got You" is a country song written by Hank Cochran and first recorded (in December 1961) and released (in 1962) as a single by Patsy Cline.
-Musically the song is an upbeat jazz-pop song with country overtones to support it.

 History

 According to the Ellis Nassour biography Honky Tonk Angel: The Intimate Story of Patsy Cline, writer Hank Cochran remembers calling Cline and telling her that he'd just written her next number 1 hit.
 She told him to come over to her house with a bottle of liquor and play it on the guitar for her and friend Dottie West who was visiting that afternoon.
 Cline was emotionally moved by its lyrics and loved the song so much that she learned it that night, calling up her manager and producer to sing it to them over the phone.
 At her next session, she recorded it.
 This was a rare instance, as Cline and her producer, Owen Bradley, often disagreed with each other's choice of material.
 This time, they both agreed they had a hit.

 The theme of the song revolves around material possessions of a lost love: